waitinfuture/odps/intl.en-US/User Guide/SQL/Operators.md

 **Note:**

 -   ABS is a built-in function provided by MaxCompute to take absolute value.
-For more information, see [ABS](intl.en-US/User Guide/SQL/Builtin functions/Mathematical functions.md).
+For more information, see [ABS](reseller.en-US/User Guide/SQL/Builtin functions/Mathematical functions.md).
--   In general, the Double type in MaxCompute can retain 14-bit decimal.
+-   In general, the DOUBLE type in MaxCompute can retain 14-bit decimal.

 ## Arithmetic operators {#section_ycc_chl_vdb .section}